 Other Less Conventional Types of Hot Water Heaters

-- Tankless water heaters heat water on demand as it flows through the small, wall-mounted unit, doing away with the large storage tank and less than efficient standby heat loss.
+• Tankless water heaters heat water on demand as it flows through the small, wall-mounted unit, eliminating the need for the large storage tank and inefficient standby heat loss.

 How to Know You Need a New Water Heater